-Thomas Liggett (Accents, Culture)
+Thomas Liggett (Accents, Culture, Scotland)

 Thomas Liggett's interests and skills centre around psychology and language.
 He lectured and researched in psychology and the development of language for 17 years.
 These days, he works as an English for Academic Purposes at Manchester University while following his other interests i.e. acting and performing on stage, and in street theatre.
 He tends to apply these skills to his teaching.
 His work teaching English is also informed by his love of languages, and curiosity about my audience's psychological and linguistic backgrounds.
 Finally, he writes fiction, as well as material for his performances.
 He values creativity and humour.